 Unfortunately, our son has a slight reaction to cashews.
 The reaction is very subtle and results in tingling in the back of his throat.
 To be honest, I thought it was in his head when he first mentioned it to me.
 But I finally looked it up and discovered that the “tingling in back of the throat” is a real phenomenon and is a sign of a slight allergy to certain foods.
 Thus, no cashew-based cheese sauce for us.

-However, if you are interested in trying a cashew-based “cheese sauce,” Bob’s Red Mill sells nutritional yeast online.
+However, if you are interested in trying cashew-based casein-free diet dairy alternatives,” Bob's Red Mill sells nutritional yeast online.
 The product has the “cheese” sauce recipe on the back.
-Plus, you can actually see the recipe without buying the yeast.
+Plus, you can see the recipe without buying the yeast.

 Bob's products are also available through Amazon here.